 9 Tempestuous Powers: Gendered Relations Breed Agency in Unceded Land

 Artemis Preeshl is a Fulbright Senior Theatre Specialist.
-An International Acting Fellow at Shakespeare’s Globe, she directed and performed in half of Shakespeare’s canon.
+An International Acting Fellow at Shakespeare’s Globe, she has directed and performed in half of Shakespeare’s canon.
 She has taught voice, acting, movement and directing on five continents and on faculty at Loyola University New Orleans and Elon University.